acid-info/logos-brand-guidelines/docs/visual-language/illustration.md

     {src: "/Abstract-49.png"},
 ]

-The selected illustration style is detailed, and symmetrical to suggest the subliminal or occult.
-The artwork can be simplified but should be strong conceptually relating back to one of the concepts.

-Texture can be preferable giving a layering or aging effect to the work suggesting time or craft.
-Many digital illustrations can feel rushed or flat without a subtle texture effect depending upon the execution.

-## Protocol Promotion

 These 3D rendered animations are used to promote Nomos, Waku, Nimbus, and Codex.
 Each Protocol has its own and can be used in static or animated form.

-Which is which - Specific

-Why each were chosen
+In some cases these statues appear to be previously broken and repaired in the style of Japanese Kintsugi (golden repair).
+This is a metaphor for the vision of Logos to rebuild the currently broken modern society with the pieces of enlightenment and renaissance ideas.

+Codex - data backbone, the archive, Atlas holding up the world

+Nomos - David, ancient symbol of freedom and egalitarian values

+Nimbus - Aphrodite with halo, lightness, symbol of love, attraction

+Waku - Prometheus, delivering transformative technology

 <ImageGrid>
     {protocolPromotion.map((img, index) => (